ttecles/aidl-lyrics-recognition/README.md

 Our decision for a lyrics recognition task with deep learning techniques is the attempt to combine several of our personal and professional interests.
 All team members have a more or less professional background in the music industry additionally to a particular interest in source separation tasks and natural language processing.

 <p align="middle"><a href="https://drive.google.com/uc?export=view&id=1k1CzCI42BNfLrkkPh_0qoyXq_-fJic3j"><img src="https://drive.google.com/uc?export=view&id=1k1CzCI42BNfLrkkPh_0qoyXq_-fJic3j" style="width: auto; max-width: 50%; height: 100px" title="motivation" /><p >
+_Figure 1: Our passion for music, language and deep learning combined_
 <p align="right"><a href="#toc">To top</a></p>

 ### 1.2 Project Goals <a name="goals"></a>